REDI4001 – Religion, Migration and Citizenship

-The classes will be twenty-four hours of teaching, divided into six times four hours during the semester and a three day field trip to a migration location
+The classes will be twenty hours of teaching, divided into five times four hours during the semester and a three day field trip to a migration location in Sweden.

 The topic of the compulsory term paper will be given in the first class.
-All students need to present a term paper draft before the planned excursion.
+The term paper will be directly relate to the excursion.
+All students need to present a term paper draft after the planned excursion.
 This draft is a precondition to submit the final term paper.

 Term paper, 3000-4000 words.